 Notes:

-dfdl:unpaddedLength(path) - returns the unpadded length which excludes any padding or filling which might be added for a specified length
+dfdl:unpaddedLength(path, lengthUnits) - returns the unpadded length which excludes any padding or filling which might be added for a specified length

 If the element declaration in the DFDL schema corresponding to the infoset item is not potentially represented, then the unpadded length is defined to be 0.

 The unpadded length includes the length contributions from introduced escape characters required to escape contained delimiters (if such are defined, and will appear in the output representation).

 The unpadded length is also a function of the dfdl:encoding property.
 Multi-byte and variable-width character set encodings will commonly contribute more bytes to the unpadded length than a single-byte character set would.

 The unpadded length is computed from the DFDL infoset value, ignoring the dfdl:length or dfdl:textOutputMinLength property.
 Other DFDL properties which affect the length of a text or binary representation are respected, it is only an explicit length which is ignored.

 For a complex type, this means a bottom up totaling of the dfdl:representationLength() of all the contents and framing of the complex type.

-dfdl:representationLength(path) – returns the length of the representation of the infoset data item as identified by the path argument.
+dfdl:representationLength(path, lengthUnits) – returns the length of the representation of the infoset data item as identified by the path argument.
 This includes padding or filling or truncation which might be carried out for a specified length item.

-If the element declaration in the DFDL schema corresponding to the infoset item is not potentially represented, then the length is defined to be 0.
+If the element declaration in the DFDL schema corresponding to the infoset item is not potentially represented (e.g., has an dfdl:inputValueCalc property), then the length is defined to be 0.

 When unparsing with dfdl:lengthKind="explicit", the calculation of dfdl:representationLength() returns the value of the dfdl:length property.

-For both dfdl:representationLength and dfdl:unpaddedLength, the representation length excludes any alignment filling as well as excluding any leading or trailing skip bytes.
+For both dfdl:representationLength() and dfdl:unpaddedLength(), the representation length excludes any alignment filling as well as excluding any leading or trailing skip bytes.
 That is, the returned length is about the length of the content, and not about the position of that content in the output data stream.
 DFDL Regular Expressions

 A DFDL regular expression may be specified for the dfdl:lengthPattern format property and the dfdl:testPattern attribute of the dfdl:assert and dfdl:disciminator annotations.

 A DFDL regular expression may be either a PERL regular expression [PERLRE] or a Java® regular expression [JAVARE].
 For portability it is recommended that use is restricted to a common subset of the PERL and Java syntax.

+DFDL regular expressions do not interpret DFDL entities.